ksahlin/strobealign/README.md

 StrobeAlign
 ==============

-Strobealign is a single or paired-end short-read aligner using syncmer-thinned strobemers.
-Strobealign is multithreaded and implements both alignment (SAM) and mapping (PAF).
-Strobealign's main feature is its speed, see experiments for single-end and paired-end alignment in the [preprint](https://doi.org/10.1101/2021.06.18.449070).
+Strobealign is a fast single or paired-end short-read aligner.
+It achieves the speedup to other aligners while keeping high accuracy by using a dynamic seed size obtained from syncmer-thinned strobemers.
+Strobealign is multithreaded, implements alignment (SAM) and mapping (PAF), and is tested for reads of lengths between 100-300bp and insert sized up to roughly 1000bp; see experiments for single-end and paired-end alignment in the [preprint](https://doi.org/10.1101/2021.06.18.449070).
 Strobealign is not recommended for very short reads (roughly <=80nt).

 INSTALLATION